Leaders in Humane Animal Training:

 Dr. Donna Kelleher, DVM received her conventional veterinary training at Washington State University College of Veterinary Medicine.
 She also is certified by the International Veterinary Acupuncture Society (IVAS) and the American Veterinary Chiropractic Association.
 In addition, she has received training from the American Herbalists Guild (AHG) Master Herbalists Program and Nambudripad's Allergy Elimination Technique (NAET).
 Dr. Kelleher's book, The Last Chance Dog and Other True Stories of Holistic Animal Healing, is available through her website at www.wholepetvet.com.

 Plump whole chickens, choice cuts of beef, fresh grains, and all the wholesome nutrition your dog or cat will ever need.
 These are the images pet food manufacturers promulgate through the media and advertising, and what the $11 billion per year U.S. pet food industry wants consumers to believe they are buying.
-Check out these informative articles from the Born Free USA website: What's Really in Pet Food and Selecting a Commercial Pet Food.
+Check out this informative article: What's Really in Pet Food.